-- Contact the Principal Forester or Tree Surgeon Supervisor II and explain the situation. - The Principal Forester or Tree Surgeon Supervisor II will contact all appropriate RAP staff to obtain further instructions and final approval before authorizing the tree to be removed. - poses an immediate life-threatening emergency or safety hazard, the RAP arborist may bypass the regular procedure and authorize removal of the tree.
+- Contact the Principal Forester or Tree Surgeon Supervisor II and explain the situation. - The Principal Forester or Tree Surgeon Supervisor II will contact all appropriate RAP staff to obtain further instructions and final approval before authorizing the tree to be removed. - Exception to the Rule: If any park tree poses an immediate life-threatening emergency or safety hazard, the RAP arborist may bypass the regular procedure and authorize removal of the tree.
 Detailed documentation will be required, including digital photos of the tree before and after the hazard has been mitigated.